JorgenJohansen/php-tutorial/README.md

 # To make this work
 Make sure you have xampp installed and set up a mysql database.
-Then add a database.php file with the following content
+Then add a database.php file with the following content:

 ```
 <?php